To develop donor resources to enhance the quality of life for the people of Pueblo County.

 Today, the same mission leads United Way of Pueblo County --'to develop donor resources to enhance the quality of life for the people of Pueblo County'.
 United Way of Pueblo County is autonomous, directing our own course based on community needs and the direction given by our governing board.

-Remarkably, over the years UWPC has raised over $45,000,000 in campaign funds alone.
-In addition to campaign fundraising, United Way also administers the El Pomar Community Problem Solving Fund, created from an endowment gift from the El Pomar Foundation, to address the needs of the indigent and homeless, and operates the United Way Middle School Mentoring Program and Pueblo Volunteer Income Tax Assistance Program (VITA).
+Remarkably, over the years UWPC has raised over $48,000,000 in campaign funds alone.
+In addition to campaign fundraising, United Way also administers the El Pomar Community Problem Solving Fund, created from an endowment gift from the El Pomar Foundation, to address the needs of the indigent and homeless, and operates the United Way Middle School Mentoring Program and Pueblo Volunteer Income Tax Assistance (VITA) Program.
 UWPC also administers EFSP funds from the federal government to assist in emergency food and shelter in Pueblo County.

 The power of United Way is a result of a community-wide collaboration to help those in need.
 UWPC relies on hundreds of committed volunteers each year to raise and allocate funds to help solve the most critical issues of our community through various health and human service agencies.
 Knowledgeable volunteers are also dedicated to ensuring good stewardship of funds, and low overhead.
-Today, United Way has 12 partner agencies who provide service in the areas of youth development, basic food and shelter, domestic/child abuse, childcare, health care for the indigent, proactive health care for seniors and family counseling.
-Because of the generosity of Pueblo citizens throughout the years, thousands of individuals and families lives have been touched.
+Programming is in three focus areas - youth/family strengthening and senior services, crisis intervention, and basic needs/financial stability (housing and utility assistance, food, tax prep and financial education).
+Because of the generosity of donors throughout the years, thousands of individuals and families lives have been touched.

 Federal Tax ID #: 84-0404917